 Recall that a root subset $\Sigma \subseteq \Phi$ is called {\it closed} if $\alpha, \beta \in \Sigma$, $\alpha+\beta\in\Phi$ imply $\alpha+\beta\in \Sigma$.
 A closed root subset $\Sigma$ is called {\it symmetric} (resp. {\it special}) if $\Psi = -\Psi$ (resp. $\Psi \cap -\Psi = \emptyset$).
 By definition, a {\it root subsystem} $\Psi \subseteq \Phi$ is a symmetric and closed root subset.

-We start by recalling the classical definition of the Steinberg group. \begin{df} Let $R$ be a ring.
-Recall the {\it Steinberg group $\St(\Phi, R)$} is given by generators $x_\alpha(a)$, where $\alpha \in \Phi$ and $a \in R$ and the following list of defining relations (cf.~\cite{Re75}):
+We start by recalling the definition of the Steinberg group. \begin{df} Let $R$ be a ring.
+The {\it Steinberg group $\St(\Phi, R)$} is given by generators $x_\alpha(a)$, where $\alpha \in \Phi$ and $a \in R$ and the following list of defining relations (cf.~\cite{Re75}):

 \end{df} The constants $N_{\alpha,\beta}$ and $N_{\alpha,\beta}^{2,1}$ appearing in the above relations are called the {\it structure constants} of the Chevalley group of type $\Phi$.
-Let us take a closer a look at them.
+Let us take a closer look at them.